joaoamilcarosf/object-integration-dx/README.md

 Pending:
 - Update the Last Value field on metadata.
 - Run the process to translate target objects from source objects data, based on Unique Field, using information on Fields Map.
-The current process just update source records, it does not translate fields between objects yet.